ammylin/IDS704-wk2-discussion/README.md

 ## License & Attribution

-Created for educational use in IDS 704: Ethics in Data Science at Duke University.
+Created for educational use in IDS 704: Data Science Ethics and Policy with Professor Jana Schaich Borg at Duke University.
 Developed using **Gemini 3.7 Flash** based on custom classroom ethics game design.